 Dr. Raya Yoeli holds a PhD in social work from the Hebrew University of Jerusalem, and has many years of professional experience in consulting and in leadership development.
 She specializes in using narrative as a tool for professional identity development and for leading change, and provides personal guidance and consulting for managers in educational, public, and community organizations, focusing on organizational development and personal growth.
 She also develops and leads training programs on management, leadership, coaching, and mentoring.
 Raya has lectured at the Hebrew University of Jerusalem’s Seymour Fox School of Education, on organizational vision and leadership development, as well as at the David Yellin Academic College of Education.
 At the Mandel School for Educational Leadership, At the Mandel School for Educational Leadership, Raya is in charge of the tutorship component and its development, as well as providing support and guidance to the tutors.
 She also accompanies and supports the fellows in their transition from their fellowship term back to the world of practice.
 In addition, Raya is a lecturer at the school and an adviser in the Mandel Programs for Leadership Development in the Haredi Community.

 Before joining the Mandel School for Educational Leadership, Maya Barak served as deputy director of the wages division at the Israel Land Administration and as coordinator of in-service teacher training at the Ministry of Education.
 She has also worked as a project manager at the Israel Governmental Printing Unit and as a training coordinator at the Pisgah Center in Jerusalem.
 Maya holds a bachelor’s degree in sociology from the Open University and a master's degree in business administration from Ono Academic College.
-She also has a diploma in group facilitation from the Adler Institute and she tutors children for the bagrut matriculation exams in English.
+She also has a diploma in group facilitation from the Adler Institute and a certificate in international tour guiding from the Open University.
 She is responsible for the day-to-day running of the program of study at the Mandel School for Educational Leadership and for the administrative aspects of relations with the fellows.